benjaoming/quercyveterinaire.fr/content/presentation.en.md

 My name is Yrja, I have been living in Concots in the Lot since 2017 with my husband and our children on our sheep farm.
 Originally from Norway, I graduated as a vet from the University of Copenhagen, Denmark in 2016.
 During my studies I also took courses in France at the ONIRIS veterinary school in Nantes and in Oslo, Norway.
 Since leaving school I have worked with both small and large animals in different veterinary practices first in Norway and Sweden, then in France where I now work.
 I'm fluent in both English and French as well as Norwegian, Swedish and Danish.

+I started Quercy Vétérinaire in april 2025 to offer a veterinary service to animals and their owners around Concots and Limogne en Quercy.
+In addition to the home visits I also consult at the Clinique Vétérinaire de Mas de Cazes in Parisot.
+I am a member of CapDouleur ([www.capdouleur.fr](https://www.capdouleur.fr)) and l'Association des Vétérinaires à Domicile AVAD ([www.veterinairesadomicile.fr](https://www.veterinairesadomicile.fr))

 ### My CV

 2016: Graduation Master of Veterinary Medicine at the University of Copenhagen, Denmark